ibm-cloud-docs/openwhisk/pkg_composer.md

 # Composer
 {: #pkg_composer}

-With Composer, {{site.data.keyword.openwhisk_short}} supports conductor actions, which extends sequences with more combinators ([JS](https://github.com/ibm-functions/composer/blob/master/docs/COMBINATORS.md){: external}, [Python](https://github.com/ibm-functions/composer-python/blob/master/docs/COMBINATORS.md){: external}) By using Composer, you can create more complex flows that include conditional branching, error handling, retries, and loops.
+With Composer, {{site.data.keyword.openwhisk}} supports conductor actions, which extends sequences with more combinators ([JS](https://github.com/ibm-functions/composer/blob/master/docs/COMBINATORS.md){: external}, [Python](https://github.com/ibm-functions/composer-python/blob/master/docs/COMBINATORS.md){: external}) By using Composer, you can create more complex flows that include conditional branching, error handling, retries, and loops.

 ## Installing the Composer library for JavaScript or Python
 {: #install_composer}